 Entrance Fee: No fees!

 - Pack out everything you bring in.
 Yes, that includes fruit peels or nutshells.
 Why?
 While biodegradable, they are not native to this environment, and wildlife should not be consuming them or drawn out of their natural habitats towards people.
 Don’t put the animals in harm’s way by leaving anything behind.
-Read more about Leave No Trace here.
+Read more about the 7 principles of Leave No Trace.

 - Whether on public or private land, be respectful and always obey the rules of the hot springs.

 - Leave alcohol, especially in glass bottles, at home.